rinward23/AstroEngine/docs/recipes/locational_timelines.md

 overlay angular lines on a projection of your choice.

 Python callers can use :func:`astroengine.ux.maps.astrocartography_lines` for the same payload while keeping everything in-memory.
+The REST API also offers ``GET /v1/astrocartography`` which returns a GeoJSON FeatureCollection ready for mapping front-ends.

 ## Local space azimuths